Black Bean Quinoa Tacos (with Cilantro Lime Crema!)

 Description

-Meet your new favorite vegan quinoa black bean tacos recipe!
-These plant-based tacos are made with a hearty & filling black bean quinoa taco meat.
+Meet your new favorite vegan Quinoa Black Bean Tacos recipe!
+These plant-based tacos are made with a hearty and filling black bean quinoa taco meat, and topped with a creamy and cooling vegan Cilantro Lime Crema.
 A 30-minute, one-skillet dinner made with pantry ingredients – perfect for meatless Monday AND Taco Tuesday!

 Ingredients